-Э ole crop of maize.
-Instead they were encouraged to diversify into other crops. tne (a) Explain what is meant by specialisation.
+5 vas reported that farmers in Malawi were being discouraged from specialising in growing to ple crop of maize.
+Instead they were encouraged to diversify into other crops. the (a) Explain what is meant by specialisation.
 [4] (b) Discuss whether there are any benefits from specialisation rather than diversification.
 [6] (c) Distinguish, with examples, between the primary, secondary and tertiary sectors of economy. the [3] (d) As countries develop they often rely less on exports of agricultural products and more exports from other sectors.
-Discuss the possible benefits of this. or [7] 6 In recent years many countries have put greater emphasis on the market syste emphasis on trade protection. (a) Explain what is meant by a market system.
-[4] (b) Discuss the advantages and disadvantages of placing a greater emphasis on the mar system. ke [8] (c) Discuss whether countries should use trade protection.
-[8] 7 Three government policy aims are th stability. ee government policy aims are the redistribution of income, economic growth and proility. ice (a) Explain what these aims mean.
+Discuss the possible benefits of this. on [7] 6 recent years many countries have put greater emphasis on the market system and le phasis on trade protection. ∋ss (a) Explain what is meant by a market system.
+[4] (b) Discuss the advantages and disadvantages of placing a greater emphasis on the mar system. ket [8] (c) Discuss whether countries should use trade protection.
+[8] 7 ree government policy aims are the redistribution of income, economic growth and pr bility. ice (a) Explain what these aims mean.
 [6] (b) What might a government do to try to redistribute income?
 [6] (c) How might a government affect economic growth in a country?
 [8]